python/cpython/Doc/library/al.rst

    :deprecated:

 .. deprecated:: 2.6
-   The :mod:`AL` module has been deprecated for removal in Python 3.0.
+   The :mod:`AL` module has been removed in Python 3.

 This module defines symbolic constants needed to use the built-in module